the-anweddol-project/the-anweddol-project/README.md

 Anweddol is a client/server system providing temporary, SSH-controllable virtual machines to enhance anonymity online.

-The software is currently under its first beta version (1.0.0).

 ## About

 The main objective of this project is to improve online anonymity by proposing a service against censorship and surveillance, in order to make the internet a place that belongs to its users.